Bhawani0038/School_database_project/README.md

 # How to use code
  1. Extract the zip file
  2. Run only the school.py file
+ 3. Show database: Install Xampp and then open the Xampp (start Apache server and MySQL) then open "localhost/phpmyadmin/" in Chrome browser.

 # Front Panel Image
 ![image](https://github.com/bhanu-brave/School_database_project/assets/103100587/394167a2-30b4-405f-bac5-63cf6ff9264c)